 In territory optimization, there is a balance between too much potential in a territory (leading to wasted opportunities) and not enough potential (leading to sales reps not making enough to support themselves, which in turn could lead to turnover).
 There must be a fair and equitable allocation and management of territories so that salespeople have the opportunities to earn incentives, the company maximizes sales and profit, and the customer gets serviced when they are looking to buy.

 In this blog, we’ll cover the importance of territory optimization, components of territory optimization, alignments between territory and quota, and existing options for Territory Management (TM) and optimization solutions.

-Territory Optimization: The allocation of resources across a territory or territories to ensure adequate coverage to service customers and achieve the maximum sales from the territory.
-This could be based on geography, industry, and/or customer size.
+Sales territory optimization is the allocation of resources across a territory or territories to service customers and achieve maximum sales.
+This optimization could be based on geography, industry, and/or customer size.

 Importance of territory optimization

 The territory optimization and alignment element of salesforce effectiveness is vital for three reasons.

 1. Territory optimization addresses the customer and salesperson dynamic.